mikevalstar/gorgon/library/README.md

 # Gorgon
-An async based caching library for node or the browser.
+An typescript async based caching library for node or the browser.

 Pass in a cache key, an async function and optionally a cache length and get back a cached object.

-Medusa supports
-* Memory storage
-* Local / session storage (coming soon)

 ## Installation